MUNsdh/readthedocs/docs/source/Creating Web Apps Using Bubble.rst

 .. image:: ../_static/images/Bubble_9.png
    :width: 1000px

-Actually using the options presented in the actions tab is mostly self-explanatory, but can quickly become complicated in the later stages of building your app.
+Using the options presented in the actions tab is mostly self-explanatory, but can quickly become complicated in the later stages of building your app.
 The best way to get comfortable using it is through examples, which are available in the later sections of this tutorial.

 The Data Tab
 -------------